Bücker Bü 131 Jungmann

 The Bücker Bü 131 Jungmann (freshman, young man) is a basic biplane trainer aircraft designed and produced by the German aircraft manufacturer Bücker Flugzeugbau.
 It was the company's first aircraft, as well as being the final biplane to be produced in Germany.

 On 27 April 1934, the first prototype Bü 131 performed its maiden flight, which was roughly two years after the company had been founded in Berlin-Johannisthal by Carl Bücker.
 Anders J. Andersson had led the aircraft's design effort.
 Comprising both metal and wooden construction, the Bü 131 was designed to be suitable in the trainer role, and even to perform aerobatic manoeuvres.
 The first deliveries of the Bü 131 occurred in 1934, the Deutscher Luftsportverband (DLV) being a key early customer for the type.
 Later on, the Bü 131B was selected as the primary basic trainer for the German Luftwaffe.
 In this capacity, it was operated in large numbers throughout the Second World War.

 Throughout the 1930s, there had been substantial demand for the Bü 131, multiple large export orders and production licenses were issued as a result.
 The Kingdom of Yugoslavia was the largest pre-war export customer for the type, flying as many as 400 Bü 131s at one point.
 Hundreds were produced locally by the Spanish aircraft company Construcciones Aeronáuticas SA (CASA).
 In excess of 1,300 Bü 131s were operated by the military air services of Imperial Japan under local designations of Kokusai Ki-86 and Kyūshū K9W Momoji.
-The Bü 131 remained operation with numerous air forces for decades after the conflict, some choosing to retain the type through to the late 1960s.
+The Bü 131 remained in operation with numerous air forces for decades after the conflict, some choosing to retain the type through to the late 1960s.
 It has proved to be a relatively popular biplane with private pilots, who have often elected to have their aircraft refitted with modern engines for increased performance.